demandchain/developer.offerengine.com/content/v1/purchases.md

 <%= json(:status => "success", :purchase => OfferEngine.purchase.merge(:credit_card_id => nil)) %>

 ## Release a reserved purchase
-If you have reserved inventory for a purchase, but the payment processing has failed, use release to indicate release the inventory of the purchase.
+If you have reserved inventory for a purchase but the payment processing failed, use this request to release the inventory of the purchase.

     PUT /purchases/:purchase_id/release